- Reports & Working Papers

 InBrief: Early Childhood Mental Health

 The science of child development shows that the foundation for sound mental health is built early in life, as early experiences—which include children’s relationships with parents, caregivers, relatives, teachers, and peers—shape the architecture of the developing brain.
 Disruptions in this developmental process can impair a child’s capacities for learning and relating to others, with lifelong implications.
 This two-page summary—part of the InBrief series—explains why, many costly problems for society, ranging from the failure to complete high school to incarceration to homelessness, could be dramatically reduced if attention were paid to improving children’s environments of relationships and experiences early in life.
-This PDF was designed to be printed on one page, front and back.

 Drawing on emerging science about how early adversity becomes “built into the body” and can impair learning, behavior, and health for a lifetime, this paper, by Center Director Jack P. Shonkoff, proposes an enhanced theory of change to promote better outcomes for vulnerable young children and to catalyze a new era of more effective early childhood policy and practice.
 The article appeared, ahead of print publication, on the web site of the Proceedings of the National Academy of Sciences of the United States of America on Oct.
 8, 2012.